farice/VennCache/README.md

 ### License

 VennCache is released under the MIT license.
-See VennCache_LICENSE for details.
+See VennCache-LICENSE for details.

 Kingfisher is released under the MIT license.
-See Kingfisher_LICENSE for details.
+See Kingfisher-LICENSE for details.